ashsidrah716/cynthia-ugwu-portfolio-clone/README.md

 # Cynthia Ugwu Portfolio Clone

-A recreation of Cynthia Ugwu's portfolio website built as a frontend learning project while following a Sheryians Coding School tutorial.
+A recreation of **Cynthia Ugwu's portfolio website** built as a frontend learning project while following a Sheryians Coding School tutorial.

 ## About

+This project started as a guided frontend exercise and gradually became an opportunity to experiment with layouts, animations, interactions, and responsive styling.

-This project was created to practice building a modern, interactive portfolio website from scratch.
-While following the tutorial, I also experimented with the styling and made some personal changes to better understand the layout, animations, and interactions.
+While following the tutorial, I implemented the overall structure and design while also making personal adjustments and adding interactive effects to better understand how the different parts of the website work together.

 ## Features

 - Responsive portfolio layout
 - Custom typography and styling
-- Smooth scrolling
+- Smooth scrolling and animated transitions
-- Interactive animations
+- Interactive landing page animations
+- Cursor-following and responsive mouse effects
+- Project image hover interactions
-- Hover effects
+- Text hover effects
-- Animated page elements
+- GSAP-powered animations
+- Responsive positioning and layout

 ## Technologies Used